A Complete Guide to Cybersecurity

 The digital threat landscape in the United Kingdom (UK) continues to evolve as businesses that undergo a massive transition towards increased digitalization and cloud-based migrations are forced to change their IT system operations.

 More importantly, UK laws and regulations must also adapt to ensure that UK businesses and organizations are working to improve their cybersecurity posture and IT infrastructure to protect data security and privacy.
-Especially during the post-Brexit era, businesses must ensure compliance with UK’s newest cybersecurity laws and regulations.
+Especially during the post-Brexit era, businesses must ensure compliance with the UK’s newest cybersecurity laws and regulations.

 In this article, we will examine the most current cybersecurity laws and regulations in the UK, how to comply with them, the penalties and fees they impose for non-compliance, the newest legislative measures of the NIS Regulations, and which steps UK businesses can take to protect their networks, data, and systems.